limi/limi.github.io/_posts/2009-11-23-mac-installer-revisited.md

 A few days later, the article got picked up by a number of Mac blogs and news sites — among the most well-known: [Daring Fireball], [Digg], [TUAW], [OSNews], as well as the French [MacGeneration].

 Soon, the hate mail started trickling in.
 “Nothing is wrong with the Mac install experience.”
-“People that can’t teach themselves how disk images work shouldn’t be allowed to use a Mac!” *&*cetera.
+“People that can’t teach themselves how disk images work shouldn’t be allowed to use a Mac!” et cetera.
 I wish I was making this up, but these *are* from real emails.
 Fun stuff.

 But there was also a surprisingly large, second group of people: software developers and support people.
 To quote from one of the emails: